martosaur/instructor_lite/README.md

 ## Why Lite

 InstructorLite is designed to be:
 1. **Lean**.
-It does so little it makes you question if you should just write your own version.
+It does so little it makes you question if you should just write your own version!
 2. **Composable**.
 Almost everything it does can be overridden or extended.
 3. **Magic-free**.
 It doesn't hide complexity behind one line function calls, but does its best to provide you with enough information to understand what's going on.